qgis/QGIS-Documentation/source/docs/user_manual/sextante/3rdParty.rst

 By default, SEXTANTE tries to configure its GRASS connector to use the GRASS distribution that ships along with QGIS.
 This should work without problems in most systems, but if you experience problems, you might have to do it manually.
-Also, if you want to use a different GRASS version, you can change that setting and point to the folder where that other version is kept.
+Also, if you want to use a different GRASS installation, you can change that setting and point to the folder where that it is installed.
 GRASS 6.4 is needed for algorithms to work correctly.

 If you are running Linux, you just have to make sure that GRASS is correctly